josephWoodland/beer.com/README.md

 # Testing

-## Automated Code validation
+## Automated Code Validation

 I passed the code through the online code checking tool [w3validator](https://validator.w3.org/)

 - Html Code has passed through the validator with no issues.

-- CSS code passed through the validator with no issues - I have three warnings that I believe are necessary for the website to run.
+- CSS code passed through the validator with no issues.
+I have three warnings that I believe are necessary for the website to run.
 Two are around importing the fonts into the stylesheet.
 The other is a warning around using pointer-events, which I need to be able to close the modal.

 ### Chrome DevTools

- I run an audit on all pages mobile and desktop
+ I completed an audit on all pages for mobile and desktop.

 - ### Performance = Good
 	This test was well performing across all sites and pages scoring 100 on a desktop on 96 across the mobile pages.

 - ### Accessibility = Good
-    This test was also well-performing, with 90 on mobile and 92-93 across the desktop pages, being marked down on the font awesome icons imported for the footer using [aria-hidden=” true”].
-I researched to see if this was something that I could change, I could not find a solution to this.
-Also, the score was marked down due to there being a lack of contrast between foreground colors and background.
-This is down to a design decision that I am reluctant to change.
-The areas picked out with this issue I checked and believe there is sufficient contrast there for the users to understand the text.
+    This test was also performed well, with 90 on mobile, 92-93 across the desktop pages, and being marked down on the font awesome icons imported for the footer using [aria-hidden=” true”].
+I researched to investigate if I could change this outcome, however, I could not find a solution.
+In addition, the score was marked down due to there being a lack of contrast between foreground colors and background.
+This was a result of a design decision that I am reluctant to change.
+I checked the areas highlighted with this issue and believe there is sufficient contrast for the users to understand the text, without impacting the quality of their UX or ability to engage with the site.

 - ### Best Practices = Good
     High performing across all pages and formats, 93 and above.
-Made down due to an incorrect aspect ratio of an icon, after looking at the icon I believe this is not an issue to be delt with.
+Made down due to an incorrect aspect ratio of an icon.
+After investigation, I believe this is not an issue that needs a resolution.
 The aspect is .09% out on a small icon that is sized to fit in place on the center grid.

 - ### SEO = Good
     100 on all pages both desktop and mobile.